evankroz/RTEM/README.md

     ```
     python3 SerialDisplayNONCSV.py
     ```
-    >For CSV-Logging Purposes/Writing to Excel File:
+    >For CSV-Logging Purposes/Writing to Excel File, will ask permission to start and give 15 second countdown:
     ```
     python3 SerialCSVLogger.py
     ```